jvalbhani/FileOrganizer/README.md

 Requirements :  you just need to have a jdk on your pc as this project is developed in java this code needs jvm compiler to execute

-Although i have tried to built a cross platform application but the code work's perfect in windows, smoothly in Linux/Unix and MacOS

-P.S : the program might crash if u gone out of space (generally every application crashes if you don't have enough disk space)